OUR LADY HELP OF CHRISTIANS, ALLENTOWN, USA

 The parishioners of Our Lady Help of Christians are a friendly welcoming community.
 We place ourselves under the patronage of our Blessed Mother, Mary.
 We strive for holiness knowing we are sinners in need of God’s great love and mercy.
 We find happiness in doing God’s will.
 Every day we pray for each other, our community, our country, and all people.
 We pray for God’s protection and blessing… and we ask for your prayers too!

 Perhaps you’d like to join us for our Annual Tricky Trays, or any of our social activities: Night at the Races, Basket Bingo, Drive-thru dinners, and other activities, including our Clothing Drive.
-Twice a year, we have Winter Warm-up (month of February) and Summer Sizzler (month of August) where you have 28 and 31 chances to win for only $10 a ticket!
-Summer Sizzler will begin soon!
+Twice a year, we have Winter Warm-up (month of February) and Summer Sizzler (month of August).
+We have a pie sale coming up!
+See Parish Events – pickup October 29th, 2020 4 to 6 PM.

 Of course Jesus, The Eucharist, is the center of parish life.
 We welcome your participation each weekend and whenever you can be with us.
 Come and see what the Lord can do in a life faithfully dedicated to Him.